proto-kit/framework/packages/sequencer/README.md

 The AppChain takes two arguments, a Runtime and a Sequencer.
 1. The Runtime holds all modules that have provable code.
-In a nutshell, all "smart contract" logic that a developer wants to create for his rollup.
+In a nutshell, all "smart contract" logic that a developer wants to create for their rollup.
 For more documentation on Runtime, please refer to @protokit/module

 2. The Sequencer definition.